 It becomes dangerous when it effects your lungs and your brain.
 When your lips or fingernails turn gray, and you start wheezing, this is when it can be deadly.
 To prevent this and the milder symptoms of high altitude sickness, taking a portable oxygen concentrator with you is the best thing you can do.

 You won't need to deal with bringing tanks, because the concentrator purifies its own oxygen.
 Getting purified oxygen into your lungs and into your blood stream will ensure that you are getting enough oxygen to all parts of your body, which will prevent altitude sickness altogether.

 Just make sure your portable oxygen concentrator can go as high as you need it to.
-All concentrators have a maximum operational altitude, which means it will continue to provide the same high concentration of oxygen until it reaches a certain altitude, outside of an airplane.
+All units have a maximum operational altitude, which means it will continue to provide the same high concentration of oxygen until it reaches a certain altitude, outside of an airplane.

-Some portable oxygen concentrators can go as high as a little over 13,000 feet, while others can only go up to 10,000 feet above sea level.
+Some portable oxygen machines can go as high as a little over 13,000 feet, while others can only go up to 10,000 feet above sea level.
 All portable oxygen concentrators are easy to carry, but if you are doing hiking, you will need a lightweight one that is easy to carry on your back, or at your side.